 The Competition Board has so far consistently rejected all carve-out or hold-separate arrangements proposed by merging undertakings.
 Communiqué No. 2010/4 provides that a transaction is deemed to be ‘realised’ (ie, closed) ‘on the date when the change in control occurs’.
 Although the wording allows some room to speculate that carve-out or hold-separate arrangements are now allowed, it remains to be seen whether the Competition Authority will interpret this provision in such a way.
 As noted above, this has consistently been rejected by the Competition Board so far, arguing that a closing is sufficient for the suspension violation fine to be imposed and that a further analysis of whether change in control actually took effect in Turkey is unwarranted.

 The Competition Authority publishes the notified transactions on its official website (www.rekabet.gov.tr) with only the names of the parties and their areas of commercial activity.
 To that end, once notified to the Turkish Competition Authority, the existence of a transaction will no longer be a confidential matter.

 There are no filing fees required under Turkish merger control proceedings.

-If a notification leads to a Phase II review, it turns into a full-fledged investigation.
+If a notification leads to a Phase II review, it turns into a fully fledged investigation.
 Under Turkish competition law, Phase II investigations take about six months.
 If necessary, the Competition Board may extend this period once by up to six months.

 There is no special rule for hostile takeovers; the Competition Board treats notifications for hostile transactions in the same manner as other notifications.
 If the target does not cooperate and there is a genuine inability to provide information owing to the one-sided nature of the transaction, the Competition Authority tends to use most of its powers of investigation or information request under articles 14 and 15 of Law No. 4054.